RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

 - 1I Show curiosity.
 - 1L Bad people?
 - 2M This makes him lazy and he does not do the things he should do.
+- 1I Reflect what the member said, so they know they're being heard.
-- 1L He gets lazy when he hangs out with them.
+- 0L He gets lazy when he hangs out with them.
 - 2M Let me give you and example.
+- 1I Great!
-- 1L OK, an example.
+- 0L OK, an example.
 - 2M At the weekend I wanted to go to the city for some shoes.
+- 1I Reflect again.
-- 1L Ah, to shop for shoes in the city.
+- 0L Ah, to shop for shoes in the city.
 - 2M Normally when I want to go to the city he takes me there.
 - 0I Now it's over to you.
 - 0I Remember, all we're doing is reflecting.
 - 0Q Which reply reflects what the member just said?
-  - 24 You must always be careful in the city.
+  - 26 You must always be careful in the city.
-  - 27 You don't want him with you to shop for shoes.
+  - 28 You don't want him with you to shop for shoes.
   - 0 You normally go together.
 - 2M We always have a great time.
 - 1Q Which reply reflects what the member just said?